osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

     cd build
     ~~~

-1. Create a symlink to the UI file used by a plugin
+1. Create a symlink to the UI file used by the plugin

     ~~~
     ln -s ../mainwindow.ui mainwindow.ui